robolab-pavia/slr-kit/README.md

 - probably stage 1 could be made automatic

+# SLR-KIT projects
+The `slrkit.py` application helps to manage all the stages of an SLR project.
+A project is a collection of file created with the SLR-KIT script that refers to an initial set of document that has to be analyzed.
+For more information see the [slrkit projects documentation](slrkit_projects.md).

 # Available scripts and programs

 The following scripts and programs are currently available.
 They are listed in the order that they are expected to be used in the SLR workflow.